 While most women experience improved acne symptoms during pregnancy, some experience acne flares, particularly in the third trimester.

-Always Consult Your Doctor: If you are pregnant and have acne, consult your doctor before beginning treatment.
-Because many acne medications carry risk to the fetus, it is important that your doctor closely supervise your acne treatment during pregnancy.
+Always Consult Your Doctor: If you are pregnant and have acne, consult your doctor before beginning any treatment.
+Many acne medications carry risk to the fetus, so it is important that your doctor closely supervise your acne treatment during pregnancy.
 Always weigh the benefits of treatment against the risk of harming the fetus.

-IMPORTANT: It is imperative to stop isotretinoin (Accutane) treatment at least one month before becoming pregnant in order to avoid the risk of severe birth defects and spontaneous abortion.
+IMPORTANT: It is imperative to stop isotretinoin (Accutane®) treatment at least one month before becoming pregnant in order to avoid the risk of severe birth defects and miscarriage.